 When Stella Creque allowed her teenage son Harold to plant strawberry seeds in her garden, it was the 1940’s, the world was at war, and she and her husband Fred were raising six children.

-Today, there are dozens of Creque descendants in Sylvania, a thriving family farm business, and three and a half acres of strawberry plants.
+Today, there are dozens of Creque descendants in Sylvania, a thriving family farm business, and many acres of strawberry plants.

 Mrs. Creque's Strawberry Pie